| Safe Haskell | Safe-Inferred |

 the property is tested.
 To debug a property that goes into an

-to add a timeout instead.
+infinite loop, use within to add a timeout instead.

 verboseCheckWithResult ∷ Testable prop ⇒ Args → prop → IO Result Source #

-Tests a property, using test arguments, produces a test result, and prints the results and all test cases generated to stdout
+Tests a property, using test arguments, produces a test result, and prints the results and all test cases generated to stdout.

-This is just a convenience function that combines quickCheckWithResult
+This is just a convenience function that combines quickCheckWithResult and verbose.

 Note: for technical reasons, the test case is printed out after